 “My experience as a prosecutor allowed me to see many different sides of the legal process,” she said.
 “This allows me to see things from several different angles and prepare the most comprehensive case possible for my clients.”

 Rebecca graduated with her J.D. degree from Southern Illinois University (SIU) School of Law in 2016 after receiving a B.S. in marketing in 2013 from SIU.

 Rebecca holds several leadership roles and volunteer positions within her community.
-She is vice president of the Alton-Wood River Bar Association, co-chair of the Young Lawyers’ Division for the Third Judicial Circuit Pro Bono Committee, chair of the Young Lawyers’ Division for the Madison County Bar Association, and Advisory Board Member of Sigma Kappa sorority, Gamma Kappa chapter.
+She is president of the Alton-Wood River Bar Association, co-chair of the Young Lawyers’ Division for the Third Judicial Circuit Pro Bono Committee, chair of the Young Lawyers’ Division for the Madison County Bar Association, and Advisory Board Member of Sigma Kappa sorority, Gamma Kappa chapter.
 She is also a member of the Junior League of Greater Alton.